AlibabaCloudDocs/nas/intl.en-US/Product Introduction/Storage types.md

 -   Improved performance, applicable to businesses that require large-capacity and high-throughput.

  |Low latency and high IOPS|Random I/O access, data-intensive, and latency-sensitive businesses, such as enterprise applications, websites, and containers.|
 |NAS Extreme| -   Maximum capacity of 32 TB.
-For Basic versions, the initial bandwidth is 150 Mbit/s and can be scaled up to 300 Mbit/s.
-For Premium versions, the initial bandwidth is 300 Mbit/s and can be scaled up to 1 Gbit/s.
+The initial bandwidth is 150 Mbit/s and can be scaled up to 300 Mbit/s.
 -   A consistent latency of 100 microseconds.
 -   Applicable to latency-sensitive businesses that handle large amounts of small files.